benfoxall/benfoxall.github.com/_posts/2025-08-19-offline-qr-codes.md

 qs.send("Hello World!");
 ```

-One area that could do with improvement is that you have to close the page to stop the camera.
-Having some UI for pausing the socket might make this feel more natural.
+One area for improvement is disposing of the socket; currently you have to close the page otherwise the camera will still be active.
+Having some method for pausing the socket might make this feel more natural.

 🕹️ There's some demos online at [remotehack.space/QR-TX][QRSocket] and [source on github][source].

 - [Send](https://remotehack.space/QR-TX/?demo=send) - Basic example that sends text of different lengths.
 - [Chat](https://remotehack.space/QR-TX/?demo=chat) - Send multiple messages between devices.
 [Panda] and I built this at [remote hack], it was a lot of fun and slightly mind-bending when we were lining up our phones remotely over a discord room.
-- [Signalling](https://remotehack.space/QR-TX/?demo=signal) - Negotiates a peer-to-peer webrtc video connection between devices.
-This could also be a DataChannel to upgrade the connection between two clients.
+- [Signalling](https://remotehack.space/QR-TX/?demo=signal) - Negotiates a peer-to-peer webrtc video link between devices.
+This could be a DataChannel to create an upgraded connection between the clients.

+As before, these demos have a Serice Worker so they load offline.
+I've enjoyed giving demos to people before showing them that my phone is in aeroplane mode 🤯.
+It feels like there's interesting use cases of being able to sync with someone when either of you are completely offline.

-I showed a demo at [Future of Coding][foclondon] [[slides][foc slides]] last year.
+I showed a quick demo at [Future of Coding][foclondon] [[slides][foc slides]] last year.
 And a longer talk about QR Codes and other stuff at [MKGN][mkgn50] [[video][mkgn video]].

 ---